 What is it about war stories that fires the imaginations of men?
 Most of us don’t particularly want to die, but there is something primal about facing death, testing your mettle and proving that you can stare down the worst possible outcome and make it through to the other side.
 And if you are fighting to defend the good, the true, and that which is worth protecting, sacrificing yourself paradoxically becomes more attractive.

 I think about this every time we have a national day of remembrance about some war-time event here in the US.
-World War II hits close to home because it affected my family, particularly the men: My father’s father fought in Europe with the Army and his brother–a great-uncle I never knew–lost his life serving in the Navy, while my mother’s father spent the bulk of his childhood in Italian- and later Nazi-occupied Greece.
+World War II hits close to home because it affected my family, particularly the men: my father’s father fought in Europe with the Army and his brother–a great-uncle I never knew–lost his life serving in the Navy, while my mother’s father spent the bulk of his childhood in Italian- and later Nazi-occupied Greece.

-My grandmothers were affected too, living in times of rationing and sacrifice on the homefront, as did other relatives of mine and of hundreds of millions of other Americans.
+My grandmothers were affected too, living in times of rationing and sacrifice on the homefront, as did other relatives of mine and those of hundreds of millions of other Americans.

 But D-Day is something special.
 Those men–not boys, but men–knew they were probably going to die and leapt out of those boats onto the beach at Normandy anyway.